rgrannell1/mood/README.md

 - login response contained expected fields and headers
 - login request contained expected fields and headers
 - login with valid-credentials succeeds at navigating to the main page
+- clicking register link redirects to that page

 #### Register

+- page includes expected selectors
+- clicking sign in link redirects to that page

 #### Main Page